 The ROSA instrument, in its complete configuration, is composed of the following parts:

-• One hemispherical-coverage navigation and POD (Precise Orbit Determination) antenna to acquire GPS signals to determine position, velocity and time of the LEO satellite.
+• One hemispherical-coverage navigation and POD (Precise Orbit Determination) antenna to acquire GPS signals to determine the position, velocity and time of the LEO satellite.

-• Velocity and anti-velocity radio occultation antennas to acquire GPS signals used in the calculus of all parameters used in the atmospheric sounding (for complete instrument).
+• Velocity and anti-velocity radio occultation antennas to acquire GPS signals used in the calculus of all parameters used in the atmospheric sounding (for the complete instrument).

 • The receiver unit which processes L1CA and L2P(Y) codeless GPS signals from all the antennas.
-16 dual-frequency channels (implemented in 4 AGGA-2 chips) are available in the ROSA receiver, and can be assigned to different combinations of GPS satellites and POD or RO antennas.
+16 dual-frequency channels (implemented in 4 AGGA-2 chips) are available in the ROSA receiver and can be assigned to different combinations of GPS satellites and POD or RO antennas.
 A MIL-STD-1553 communication interface is used to exchange telecommand, telemetry and measurement data with the satellite on-board computer.

 • The receiver processing is performed by an ADSP-21020 (Analog Devices Signal Processor-21020).